simonjenga/CompanyRestService/README.md

 ### Instructions

 The file: ```./CompanyRestService/src/main/resources/application.properties``` contains database and hibernate configurations and settings.
-These properties may be modified/edited accordingly and also to enable the web application to be run on different database vendors e.g PostgreSQL, MySQL, SQLite etc.
+These properties may be modified/edited accordingly so as to enable the web application to be run on different database vendors e.g PostgreSQL, MySQL, SQLite etc.

 Eclipse users run `mvn eclipse:eclipse` and then import the project or just import the code as a Maven project into IntelliJ, NetBeans, or Eclipse.